nerabits/Surge-Manual/dns/doh.md

 ### Use DoH with Proxy

-If you want to query DoH servers through proxy, you can set doh-follow-outbound-mode to true.
+If you want to query DoH servers through a proxy, you can set `doh-follow-outbound-mode` to true.

 ```
 [General]
 doh-follow-outbound-mode=true
 ```

-All the DoH connections will follow the outbound mode setttings.
+All the DoH connections will follow the outbound mode settings.
 Then configure a rule for the DoH hostname to use a proxy.

 Or, use `PROTOCOL,DOH` rule to match all DoH connections.